ldpercy/year-clock/task/readme.md

 * Look into: https://developer.mozilla.org/en-US/docs/Web/SVG/Reference/Attribute/d#using_d_as_a_css_property

 ### In progress

-* Old plain-svg theme is now 'wheel' theme
+* Investigating Chromium's drawing glitchiness
+* Combining sector and label methods into unified 'ring' method
 * Finish cleaning up new hands & promote to ThemeBase
 * 'True' sectors using the origin (non-annular sectors) currently have an extra zero-arc -> one side removed, do other

 ### Done

+* Old plain-svg theme is now 'wheel' theme
 * `getPeriodDaySectors` removed, now all sectors drawn with `getSectors`
 * Have working examples of text knock-out now
 * See if date presets (Pi Day etc) can be added as datalist suggestions -> work in Chromium, do nothing in FF, probably leave